Leave a Message

 Work With Us

-The Novo Team offers over 30+ years of expertise in the New York Metro marketplace producing hundreds of millions in sales.
+The Novo Collective offers over 30+ years of expertise in the New York Metro marketplace producing hundreds of millions in sales.
 Our scope is expansive.
 We house competencies ranging from: New Development Marketing, Processes and Controls Design, Brand Management and Licensing, to Private Sector Consulting and North Fork - Hamptons Markets.

 CONTACT US